lumina-desktop/lumina-docs/luminaconfig.rst

   *Click to Focus*, *Active Mouse Focus*, or *Strict Mouse Focus*.

 * **Window Theme:** Controls the appearance of the frame around application windows.
-The :guilabel:`Window Theme Preview` screen can be used to preview the selected theme.
+The :guilabel:`Window Theme Preview` box previews the selected theme.

 The :guilabel:`Advanced Editor`, seen in :numref:`Figure %s <lumina29>`, provides options to manually adjust